 you’re lucky, you might even get to spot a ‘Shekar’ or the Malabar Giant Squirrel.

-The best part of the trek is the trail to Gupt Bhimashankar, located in the middle of a stream, underneath a rock.
+The best part of the trek is the trail to Gupt Bhimashankar, which is one of the 12 jyotirlingas , located in the middle of a stream, underneath a rock.

-- Time taken: 3.5 hours via Shidi ghat (ladder); 4 hours via Ganesh ghat.
+- Time took: 3.5 hours via Shidi ghat (ladder); 4 hours via Ganesh ghat.
 2 hours to descend.

 - Water sources: None.
 Cary 2-3 litres of water.
 In monsoon, you can refill your water bottles from seasonal streams.